evandough/azure-resume/README.md

 # azure-resume
 This repo is my based on the [Cloud Resume Challenge - Azure](https://cloudresumechallenge.dev/docs/the-challenge/azure/).
-This readme file will document the steps to complete the challenge.
+This `README` file will document the steps to complete the challenge.

 My own Azure resume
 1. clone repo